code-dot-org/.github/profile/README.md

 Yes!
 In 2019, shortly before the pandemic, Code.org became a remote-first organization.
 Today, we have engineers in every US time zone and accommodate working hours accordingly.
 Most of our meetings happen between the hours of 10am and 3pm PT.

-We also recognize the value of in-person time, and every quarter we get together in person, typically in Seattle.
-Two of these events (we call them Kick-off week and “Codechella”) bring everyone in the organization together in January and June - and the engineering and product teams meet separately in April and October.
+We also recognize the value of in-person time, and a few times per year we get together in person, typically in Seattle.
+Some of these events (like our summer “Codechella” meetup) bring everyone in the organization together.
+At other times, smaller departments and teams will gather for more focused gatherings.

 We strongly believe in spending time with our students and teachers, so many of these in-person events include trips into schools and classrooms to gather feedback or play-test our products.